mwaugh0328/EGB/egb_blog_2019.md

 - We then tested some implications of this theory by looking at PS1.
 One prediction was that growth in nominal GDP (P*Y) should grow at the same rate as total labor compensation (w*L).
 We saw that this was mostly true.
 A second (related) prediction was that the ratio of labor compensation to output was nearly constant.
 And was is this value 1- $\alpha$.

 - Final point about the "labors share" or 1-$\alpha$.
 The way to think about this is again GDP is a pie of stuff, how is it shared amongst the people that help make the stuff.
 Well in our world, it's a constant fraction.

+Remember to complete the quiz tonight.
+A new quiz will be posted soon, due for next week.

 Next week: Q2 on PS1 and talk about the capital market.